Smart Routing of Electric Vehicles for Load Balancing in Smart Grids: Price of Anarchy and Load Balancement

-Finally, using I, II, and III, we have $(g_j^{NE})^2-g_j^2\leq -\mu^2_j$ for all the bad stations $j\in \mathcal{B}$ with the $\mu_j$ as given in the statement of the theorem.
-Summing this inequality over all the bad stations we get the desired result. \end{proof} As a result of Theorem \ref{thm:load-reduction}, the players charging/discharging strategies at a NE always improves the load balance in the grid.
+As a result of Theorem \ref{thm:load-reduction}, the players charging/discharging strategies at a NE always improves the load balance in the grid.
 In fact, in practice, such load balancing can be very effective as shown through simulations in Section \ref{sec:simulation}.

-\begin{remark} \normalfont In general, assigning the EVs optimally to balance the load in a centralized manner is computationally very expensive as it requires solving a mixed nonlinear integer program with objective function $\sum_{i=1}^{n}C_i(\boldsymbol{a})$ to find the optimal paths, charging stations, and the charge/discharge energy units.
-However, Theorems \ref{thm:poa} and \ref{thm:load-reduction} suggest that for large number of EVs the optimal assignment can be approximated within a constant factor by a solution where each EV selfishly minimizes its \textit{own} cost.
+\begin{remark} \normalfont In general, assigning the EVs optimally to balance the load in a centralized manner is computationally very expensive as it requires solving a mixed nonlinear integer program with the objective function $\sum_{i=1}^{n}C_i(\boldsymbol{a})$ to find the optimal paths, charging stations, and the charge/discharge energy units.
+However, Theorems \ref{thm:poa} and \ref{thm:load-reduction} suggest that for a large number of EVs the optimal assignment can be approximated within a constant factor by a solution where each EV selfishly minimizes its \textit{own} cost.
 This can be done much more efficiently as now each EV minimizes its cost over only its \emph{own} actions. \end{remark}